Rock River Falls

 Central Upper Peninsula Waterfalls

-Waterfalls At Yellow Dog Falls.
+Waterfalls at Yellow Dog Falls.

 Yellow Dog Falls | photo via Kristi Murphy